operator-playground-io/-cash-surplus-deficit-dataset/tutorials/cash-surplus-deficit-dataset-tutorial.md

 ```execute
 skaffold config set default-repo localhost:5000 && skaffold dev
 ```

+To demonstrate the automatic deployment, make a modification in the dataset by deleting all the records of `Afghanistan`.
+The dataset can be found at `projects/sample-cash-surplus-deficit-dataset/app/cash-surplus-deficit/data/cash-surp-def.csv` and can be easily accessed from the `Developer Dashboard`.
+The modified dataset can be saved with the keyboard shortcut `Ctrl+s`.

+Notice in the terminal, Skaffold begins to rebuild the image with the modified file and deploy it.
+The modified application can be viewed from the this URL, http://##DNS.ip##:32101 .

 On exiting the command, Skaffold will automatically destroy all the resources it created with above command.